OhMyHiep/project1/README.md

 ## Description
-create an expense reimbursement system for a small group.
+Create an expense reimbursement system.
 This program will allow employees to create reimbursement requests for their business expenditures, while also providing a way to track the amount of money they have spent.

 ### Key Features